How to sell your home and make a faster, more profitable sale

 Let's face it, plenty of us have furniture that has seen better days and wouldn't look good under any light.

-Plus, many buyers simply have no imagination and are puzzled by these undefined spaces.
-And contrary to common sense, rooms actually feel smaller without furniture!
+Plus, many buyers simply lack imagination and are puzzled by undefined spaces.
+And contrary to common sense, rooms actually feel smaller without furniture.

 Additionally, empty homes have a tendency to linger on the real estate market far longer than staged ones.

 You don’t need a lot of furniture pieces in a space, just enough to indicate the purpose of a room.